dodevops/cloudcontrol/README.md

 #### Configuration

-* USE_run: Enable this feature (it's recommended to use the FEATURES variable instead)
+* USE_run: Enable this feature (or use the FEATURES variable instead)
 * DEBUG_run: Debug this feature
 * Environment RUN_COMMANDS: Valid shell commands to run